In Brief

 The Beauty in the Surrender

 The objection, when finally understood, becomes a gift.
-It reveals exactly where the person is trapped.
-It shows what identity needs to die.
+It reveals exactly where the person is trapped — what identity has to die for a truer one to live.

 Keep Reading